 WhatsApp sucks.
 Why?
 And what should be done about it?

-So, if you live outside the U.S., there’s a very high chance that WhatsApp is the main messaging application that you and every other person uses, but I have a question:
+If you live outside the U.S., there’s a very high chance that WhatsApp is the main messaging application that you and every other person uses, but I have a question:

 Why is WhatsApp a thing?

 See, the way people used to send messages in the 90s and the early 2000s was SMS.
 Almost every phone had an SMS client, and if you wanted to hang out with a friend you just had to open your SMS client, and send the message, simple but very effective; there was a problem tho: back then, SMS had a cost, we’re talking about ~0,50€ per message if your carrier plan didn’t cover them, and the simple mention of MMS would strike fear into any phone user (I tried that too, I still consider it the best way to waste 48 cents, per message of course).
-It was a carrier problem, but it was so big that in a lot of countries (including Italy) people considered the action of sending an SMS “risky”.
-So in 2009 WhatsApp was released, and it was still a paid service, but a lot of people preferred to spend a yearly-fee, and it eventually got free with the acquisition from Meta in 2014.
-Because carriers didn’t lower fees until 2017, and because WhatsApp grew, it started to cause a vendor lock-in that is so big that nowadays people don’t even notice it.

 Advantages